 New Relic Browser provides insights into how your application or site behaves when it is loaded in a web browser.
-New Relic Browser only collects performance data, as explained in this document.
-It does not collect any data used or stored by the monitored application unless you explicitly configure it to do so.
-This document describes Browser's security measures.
+New Relic Browser only records performance data, as explained in this document.
+It does not record any data used or stored by the monitored application unless you explicitly configure it to do so.

 Here is a summary of the types of data reported by New Relic Browser.